New cars come packed with features that provide data on how the vehicle is performing.

 Property developer Peet joined the workshop to deepen its understanding of trends and homebuyers’ future needs.

-“What people want is pretty universal,” said Stuart Headland, development manager at Peet.
+“What people want is pretty universal.
+Good design is good design.
+We design homes to be comfortable and robust and which will last for decades,” said Stuart Headland, development manager at Peet.

 Peet – whose projects include Tonsley Village – caters for people of all ages from first-home buyers onward, including a growing market of older people.